 PrEP involves taking anti-HIV medications (antiretrovirals) on a daily basis.
 When PrEP is taken consistently and correctly, it works to help prevent HIV from replicating within the body’s immune cells, which helps to prevent a permanent infection.

-If you are curious about whether PrEP is right for you, talk with your health care provider about it, or book an appointment at Nine Circles Community Health Centre.
+If you are curious about whether PrEP is right for you, talk with your health care provider about it.
 PrEP requires a careful assessment of risks and benefits and HIV testing to make sure that you are HIV negative.
-Your health care provider will go over other prevention strategies to use in combination with PrEP, because it does not prevent transmission of other STIs like syphilis, gonorrhea, Chlamydia, herpes…
+Your health care provider will go over other prevention strategies to use in combination with PrEP because it does not prevent transmission of other STIs like syphilis, gonorrhea, Chlamydia, herpes…

 Using PrEP requires daily adherence to medications, regular urine and blood work monitoring and regular testing for STBBIs (sexually transmitted and blood borne infections).
 People sometimes experience side effects.
 Resistance is a risk if you become infected with HIV, so it’s important to build a relationship with your prescriber and consistently take PrEP as prescribed.

 PrEP is covered under Manitoba Pharmacare or Employment and Income Assistance for those who meet the eligibility criteria.
 The cost is covered for people who have First Nations & Inuit Health Branch benefits.
 Additionally, select third-party insurance plans may cover PrEP.
 The cost of PrEP without any coverage is roughly $250 a month.

 CATIE is a great Canadian resource for more information on PrEP.